Maryland and Delaware Railroad: Hurlock Express

 MDDE provides an engine for the "Hurlock Express" at the annual Hurlock Fall Festival.
 Train rides during the one-day event, held on the first Saturday of October, run from the town of Hurlock's historic train station (built in 1867) to Federalsburg, along the MDDE's Seaford Line.
 The town of Hurlock owns the train station and two passenger cars.

-In 1892 Hurlock became the intersection of the Delaware Railroad and the Baltimore, Chesapeake and Atlantic Railway, which are no longer operating.
-The MDDE's Seaford Line is the only rail line now serving the town.
 Except for the Hurlock Fall Festival, MDDE does not provide passenger service.